-This information explains how your colorectal cancer care will be transitioned from Memorial Sloan Kettering (MSK) to your local primary care doctor.
+This information explains how your colorectal cancer care will be transitioned from Memorial Sloan Kettering (MSK) to your local primary care provider.
 It also answers some frequently asked questions.

-At MSK, we have a plan of care for people who have completed treatment for colorectal cancer.
+At MSK, we have a plan of care for people who have finished treatment for colorectal cancer.
 This plan is based on your individual needs.
-You have passed the time when most problems from colorectal cancer occur.
-As a result, you can start seeing your local primary care doctor for your future healthcare needs.
-This transition may seem scary at first, but we are here to help you.
+You have passed the time when most problems from colorectal cancer happen.
+As a result, you can start seeing your local primary care provider for your future healthcare needs.
+This transition may seem scary at first, but we’re here to help you.

 Initial Follow-up Care

-In the early years after your treatment, you were seen in your doctor’s clinic for follow-up visits.
-You may have also been seen by an APP.
-An APP is a nurse practitioner (NP) or physician assistant (PA) that has the education and training to provide you with care under the supervision of your doctor.
+You visited your doctor’s clinic for follow-up visits in the early years after your treatment.
+You may have also seen an advanced practice provider (APP), such as a nurse practitioner (NP) or physician assistant (PA).
+An APP is a healthcare provider who has the education and training to care for you under the supervision of your doctor.

 Long-term Follow-up Care

-About 2 to 5 years after treatment, your care may have been transferred from your doctor’s clinic to a survivorship clinic.
-Like your doctor, your APP examined you and ordered tests.
+Your doctor decided when you should be transferred from their clinic to a survivorship clinic.
+Like your doctor, your survivorship APP examined you and ordered tests.
 They focused on your long-term physical and psychological needs related to colorectal cancer and its treatment.
 This included managing side effects of treatment and making sure you were getting all the care you needed.